polakowskimaciej/SeleniumTesting/ReadMe.md

 - Is contact form working properly?
 - Is home page language set to polish?
 - Is bio page language set to polish?
-- Is cookie panel closing when ok or X is submitted?
+- Is cookie panel closing when ok or X is submitted on both pages?
 - Is Bio note linking to correct page?
 - Does the picture have alternative text?
+- Does return to home page link works?

 ### In progress
 - Is UI communicating properly, when incorrect data is submitted in contact form?